Kentucky Court Records

 When initiating legal action in a family law case in a Kentucky Family, Circuit, or District Court, the party bringing the lawsuit must serve initial court papers to the other party named in the suit.
 Kentucky allows these three methods of serving Family Court papers:

-Acceptance of Service is the easier method.
+Acceptance of Service is the more straightforward method.
 It involves the other party agreeing to pick up the court papers.
-In most cases, they will collect these documents from the first party’s attorney’s office.
+They will usually collect these documents from the first party's attorney's office.
 The receiving party must sign an Acceptance of Service form that must be filed with the court.
 This method is only possible when both parties are on good terms.
 It is a common method of service in uncontested divorces.

-Service by Mail is the next option if the named party cannot be served in person.
-It involves sending copies of initial court papers to the address of the other party.
-To guarantee delivery, these documents must be delivered by certified mail including a return receipt.
+Service by mail is the next option if the named party cannot be served in person.
+It involves sending copies of initial court papers to the other party's address.
+To guarantee delivery, these documents must be delivered by certified mail, including a return receipt.
 The receiving party signs the receipt and mails it back.
 This receipt must then be filed with the court clerk.

 What Is Contempt of Family Court in Kentucky?